zaid-mahboob/open-source-robotic-arms/README.md

 ---

+## 📌 **Acknowledgements**

+I acknowledge that ChatGPT was used for formatting and better presentation of the content.
+All the images and content shown on this page is copied from their original sources which are linked with each arm.

 ## 📌 **Contributing**

-We welcome contributions to this repository!
+I welcome contributions to this repository!
 If you have information about other open-source robotic arms or updates to existing entries, please feel free to submit a pull request.
-For guidelines on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For guidelines on contributing, please refer to the [CONTRIBUTING.md](contributing.md) file.